COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/outputs.rst

 This tutorial assumes that you've already gone through :ref:`adaptive_basics`.

+In this tutorial we're going to cover how to read in and interpret the outputs from an adaptive sampling run.
+We'll also cover how to draw a representative sample from your simulation, and how to use the weights that are generated during the adaptive sampling process.

 Reading your results from a file
 ================================

 After you've finished running your adaptive sampling simulation, you will now have some results stored as :class:`~cosmic.output.COSMICStroopOutput` object.
 If you saved these results to a file, then you can reload them by running

 .. code-block:: python